microsoft/language-server-protocol/specification.md

 * a header describing the request
 * a _Request_: section describing the format of the request sent.
 The method is a string identifying the request the params are documented using a TypeScript interface
 * a _Response_: section describing the format of the response.
 The result item describes the returned data in case of a success.
 The error.data describes the returned data in case of an error.
 Please remember that in case of a failure the response already contains an error.code and an error.message field.
-These fields are only speced if the protocol forces the use of certain error codes or messages.
+These fields are only spec'd if the protocol forces the use of certain error codes or messages.
 In cases where the server can decide on these values freely they aren't listed here.
 * a _Registration Options_ section describing the registration option if the request or notification supports dynamic capability registration.

 #### Request, Notification and Response ordering